Super Sick: MAKING PEACE

 Get your copy today

-Super Sick: Making Peace with Chronic Illness is available online from any major bookseller.
+Super Sick is available online from most major booksellers.
 You can also order it from your favourite local bookstore or request it from your library!

 Publisher: Mythos & Ink